voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     sample.filepath
     sample["filepath"]

-Adding fields to a Sample
+Adding fields to a sample
 -------------------------

 New fields can be added to a |Sample| using key assignment: